 Gold played a central role in the international monetary system until the collapse of the Bretton Woods system of fixed exchange rates in 1973.
-Since then, the role of gold has been gradually reduced.
-But it is still an important asset in the reserve holdings of a number of countries, and the IMF remains one of the world’s largest official holders of gold.
-Consistent with the new income model for the Fund agreed in April 2008, strictly limited gold sales of 403.3 metric tons were used to establish an endowment.
-Resources linked to these gold sales have also been used to boost the IMF’s concessional lending capacity to eligible low-income countries (LICs).
+Since then, its role has diminished.
+But it remains an important asset in the reserve holdings of several countries, and the IMF is still one of the world’s largest official holders of gold.
+In line with the new income model for the Fund agreed in April 2008, funds from limited gold sales were used to establish an endowment, and used to boost the IMF’s concessional lending capacity to eligible low-income countries (LICs).

 How the IMF acquired its gold holdings

-The IMF held 90.5 million ounces (2,814.1 metric tons) of gold at designated depositories at mid-September 2013.
-The IMF’s total gold holdings are valued on its balance sheet at SDR 3.2 billion (about $4.8 billion) on the basis of historical cost.
-As of September 17, 2013, the IMF's holdings amounted to $118.7 billion at current market prices.
+The IMF holds around 90.5 million ounces (2,814.1 metric tons) of gold at designated depositories.
+On the basis of historical cost, the IMF’s total gold holdings are valued at SDR 3.2 billion (about $4.8 billion), but at current market prices, their value is closer to SDR 73.8 billion (about $113.2 billion).

-The IMF acquired its current gold holdings prior to the Second Amendment through four main types of transactions.
+The IMF has acquired its gold holdings through four main channels:

-- Finally, member countries could use gold to repay the IMF for credit previously extended.
+- member countries could use gold to repay the IMF for credit previously extended.